 Whenever a trader begins his quest to learn how to make money, he naturally looks for information.
 Ads and websites are reasonable resources.
-He will invariably find many that are extremely professional and showcase lots of indicators.
+He will invariably find many that are extremely professional and showcase lots of technical analysis indicators.
 He then concludes that complicated computer screens with lots of quote screens and charts filled with indicators are an inescapable necessity.

 However, if he instead listens to professional traders on television, he never hears anything about indicators.
 Instead, he only hears about the market testing its old highs or a trend line.
 How could these traders ever be making money without all of those indicators?
 Because most profitable traders have a relatively simple approach.
 And, it is almost always based on reading price action.
 They look for support and resistance and watch how the market responds when it gets there.